CozmaRares/queue-management/README.md

 came up with a bit of a hack using Thread.sleep, but it caused a few hiccups with the Server's task queue that took quite a bit of time to resolve.

-I used Java, Maven for managing the project, and Java Swing for building the graphical interface.
+The project employed Java as the main language, Maven for project management, Java Swing for the user interface, and tackled multithreading for task handling.

 [^settings]:
     If the queue size is set to -1, the queues will be treated as having no maximum size and